yutaodou/rtd/README.md

 **List todos**
 ```
-# list all todo not done yet
+# List all todo not done yet
 rtd list

-# list completed todo
+# List completed todo
 rtd list --done
+rtd list -d

-# list all
+# List all
 rtd list --all
+rtd list -a

-# list all todo from a specific list
+# List all todo from a specific list
-rtd list inbox -a
+rtd list inbox
 ```

 **Today's priority**